Teaching Faculty

 Adrian Booth

 Adrian has a background in clinical psychology and has more than 20 years’ experience in that field.
 He currently works four days per week as Facilitator/Educator at the SA Mental Health Training Centre providing courses with a focus on positive psychology, building resilience and promoting collaborative practices.
 Adrian works one day per week at the O’Brien Street Medical Practice as a Clinical Psychologist.
 Adrian’s clinical interests include working therapeutically with people who experience depression and anxiety and the application of psychological approaches including hypnosis.
-Adrian has a Diploma of Clinical Hypnosis through the Australian Society of Hypnosis and is immediate past president of the South Australian Society of Hypnosis.
+Adrian has a Diploma of Clinical Hypnosis through the Australian Society of Hypnosis and is a past president of the South Australian Society of Hypnosis.

 Jane Boroky